esm7/obsidian-map-view/README.md

 The query string can contain the following *search operators*:

 - `tag:#...` to search for notes or markers tagged with a specific tag.
-This works on both whole notes (`#hiking`) and inline tags for specific markers (`tag:hiking`).
+  - This works on both whole notes (`#hiking`) and inline tags for specific markers (`tag:hiking`).
 - `path:...` to search by the note path.
-Case insensitive.
-This operator will include all the markers in the path that matches the query.
+  - This operator will include all the markers in the path that matches the query.
 - `linkedto:...` includes notes that contain a specific link.
-Case insensitive.
-This operator will include a note (with all the markers in it) if it has a link name that matches the query.
-For example, if you have a note named `Cave Hikes` and you have geolocated notes that **link to it** (e.g. include `[[Cave Hikes]]` as a link), include them by the filter `linkedto:"Cave Hikes"` or a portion of that name.
+  - This operator will include a note (with all the markers in it) if it has a link name that matches the query.
+  - For example, if you have a note named `Cave Hikes` and you have geolocated notes that **link to it** (e.g. include `[[Cave Hikes]]` as a link), include them by the filter `linkedto:"Cave Hikes"` or a portion of that name.
 - `linkedfrom:...` includes notes that are linked from a specific note, and also the origin note itself.
-Case insensitive.
-This operator will include a note (with all the markers in it) if it is linked **from** the note mentioned in the query.
-For example, if you have a note named `Trip to Italy` with links to various geolocated notes (e.g. of places you want to visit or a trip log), the query `linkedfrom:"Trip to Italy"` will filter only for those markers.
+  - This operator will include a note (with all the markers in it) if it is linked **from** the note mentioned in the query.
+  - For example, if you have a note named `Trip to Italy` with links to various geolocated notes (e.g. of places you want to visit or a trip log), the query `linkedfrom:"Trip to Italy"` will filter only for those markers.

+All operators are case insensitive.

 You can combine the above with *logical operators*: `AND`, `OR`, `NOT`, and grouping with parenthesis.
-**This differs from Obsidian's own query language which uses `-` instead of `NOT`.**
+**This differs from Obsidian's own query language which uses `-` instead of `NOT` and treats spaces as 'AND'.**

 For examples: